-Shirley Curry from the US holds the title of oldest video games YouTuber.
-At 81 years old and counting, she managed to accumulate an impressive 238,449 subscribers and had clocked up 6,509,749 views at the time of winning the record.
+Shirley Curry from the US used to hold the title of oldest video games YouTuber.
+At over 80 years old and counting, she managed to accumulate an impressive 238,449 subscribers and had clocked up 6,509,749 views at the time of winning the record.

 Youngest professional videogamer

 From the old to the very young, gaming is popular with everyone.
 Victor De Leon III (AKA Lil Poison) holds the record for being the youngest professional gamer though.

 He started playing when he was just two years old and started competing at a professional level at the age of four.
 In 2005, at seven years old, he signed a deal with Major League Gaming, and became the youngest signed professional video gamer.
 Quite a feat.
 We're not sure our parents would have let us do that.

 Gaming isn't just for video game players.
 Plenty of people love board games too.

 In 2010, 20,483 people showed their love for chess by turning up to a mass competition.
 The city of Ahmedabad in India played host to a record-breaking event that saw all these chess players battling it out to smash the world record.